inconvergent/svgsort/README.md

     svgsort input.svg out.svg --no-reverse

 The default behaviour is to fit the result inside the dimensions of an A4 sheet of paper.
 You can override this as well.
-Use
+To see the options, use

     svgsort --help

-To see more options.